TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Environment
 ===========

-Since version 9.x the TYPO3 Core  includes an environment class.
-This class contains all environment-specific information, e.g. paths within the filesystem.
-This implementation replaces previously used global variables and constants like :php:`PATH_site`.
+The TYPO3 Core  includes an environment class that s contains all environment-specific information, mostly paths within the filesystem.
+This implementation replaces previously used global variables and constants like :php:`PATH_site` that have been removed with TYPO3 v10.

 The fully qualified class name is :php:`\TYPO3\CMS\Core\Core\Environment`.
 The class provides static methods to access the necessary information.